subtopic 2.2: Energy and biomass in ecosystems

 - Biodiversity and Ecosystem Health:

-- Sustainable Practices: Practices like crop rotation, organic farming, and permaculture help maintain soil health and ecosystem services, contributing to higher sustainable yields.
+- Sustainable Practices: Techniques like crop rotation and permaculture improve soil health and help maintain ecosystem services, supporting higher sustainable yields over time.

 Implications for Sustainable Food Production